-For many, a positive pregnancy test is a cause for celebration, but for those who have experienced signs of miscarriage, it can also be a time of worry and concern.
+For many, a positive pregnancy test and the resulting early sings of pregnancy are cause for celebration, but for those who have experienced signs of miscarriage, it can also be a time of worry and concern.
 One out of every four to five pregnancies results in miscarriage or loss, according to Cynthia Mason, a Certified Nurse Midwife and Advanced Practice Registered Nurse practicing in Ohio.

-That said, losing a pregnancy is never easy.
+That said, pregnancy loss is never easy.
 But getting the facts straight and knowing the signs of miscarriage can help calm your nerves about trying again.
 Here, everything you need to know about miscarriage.

 An early miscarriage is when a pregnancy spontaneously ends during the first trimester, or the first 12 weeks, of pregnancy.
 Approximately 10 to 15 percent of known pregnancies end in miscarriage during this time period.

 The majority of miscarriages happen in this time, says Mason

 Many miscarriages happen without a woman even knowing, often in the first few weeks after conception when cells are dividing and growing rapidly, since this is when chromosomal abnormalities occur.

 Early Miscarriage Causes

 Almost all early miscarriages that occur during this time period are due to circumstances beyond anyone’s control.
 In fact, chromosomal abnormalities account for up to 66 percent of early miscarriages.
 Other reasons include:

 - Improper implantation of the embryo into the uterine lining